Top 8 Things You Need to Know Before Passing the Smog Test.

 2. Take a Drive - Drive your vehicle for at least 20 minutes prior to arriving at the smog station.
 This will ensure your vehicle is properly warmed up and is running at it's optimum level.
 Remember your engine is a fuel burning machine.
 To ensure proper combustion it needs to have sufficient time to warm-up and this can be accomplished through driving for at least 10 to 15 miles.

-3. Use Additives - The use of fuel additives such as Blue Sky Clean Air, can be very helpful in lowering emission levels and helping your car, truck, van or SUV pass the emissions inspection.
+3. Use Additives - The use of fuel additives can be very helpful in lowering emission levels and helping your car, truck, van or SUV pass the emissions inspection.
 Fuel additives are generally poured into a vehicle's gas tank during fuel refueling.
 The additive is mixed withyour vehicle's fuel.
 The purpose is to clean carbon deposits within your engine's intake and exhaust paths, allowing for both fuel and air to flow freely within its passages, thus lowering emission levels, improving combustion, increasing overall engine performance, and helping you pass the emission test.
 These types of products offer helpful solutions to various vehicle emission and smog test problems.

 4. Inflate Tires - During the smog inspection, the smog technician may need to drive your vehicle on a dynamometer as a part of the smog test process.
 Making sure your vehicle's tire pressures are even and correct will allow the vehicle to be driven with greater stability and accuracy during the smog exam.
 This will improve the overall emissions output of your vehicle by allowing the engine to maintain a constant and steady load.
 Correct and even tire pressure may be the deciding factor between a borderline vehicle failing or passing the smog test.